-Through advanced data collection and the application of sophisticated algorithms, usable data is now available to help marijuana businesses predict trends, meet consumer demand, reduce costs, improve efficiencies, comply with regulations, improve the efficacy of medical marijuana, and maximize sales.
+Through advanced data collection and the application of sophisticated algorithms, usable data is now available to help marijuana businesses:

-In recent years, companies like BDS Analytics, New Frontier Data, and Brightfield Group are aggregating data from the cannabis market for research and analysis.
-However, the list of possibilities that big data and technology bring to the marijuana industry has evolved far beyond aggregation.
+Many companies have been aggregating data from the cannabis market for research and analysis.
+In fact, data aggregation has become big business in the cannabis industry with big data company New Frontier Data acquiring data discovery platform Zefyr (the ‘Nielsen’ of cannabis) for $10 million in 2019.
+However, the list of possibilities that big data and technology bring to the cannabis industry has evolved far beyond aggregation.

 Let’s take a closer look at five key ways big data and technology are directly impacting the industry.

-1. Big Data Streamlines the Marijuana Regulatory Process and Helps Close the Scientific Research Gap
+1. Big Data Streamlines the Cannabis Regulatory Process and Helps Close the Scientific Research Gap

 GCAC’s Citizen Green technology uses artificial intelligence and blockchain to collect clinical data directly from consumers in an effort to streamline the regulatory process that impedes the manufacture of innovative marijuana products.
 In simplest terms, the technology rewards people who complete surveys with cryptocurrency – digital tokens – that they can use for products available through global medical cannabis programs.